 Download a version of the tour to view on your phone or tablet (we find this works best in the cave), alternatively you can grab one from the ticket desk!
 You can also watch a BSL version of the tour below, or on a tablet which you can collect at the ticket desk.

 There are no toilets in the caves.
-Toilet facilities are located at the far end of the restaurant.
+Toilet facilities are located at the far end of the cafe.